MicrosoftDocs/cpp-docs/docs/code-quality/clang-tidy.md

 ## Clang-Tidy Tool Directory

 If you'd like to have custom rules built into your clang-tidy executable and run it in Microsoft Visual Studio, you can change the path to the executable that Visual Studio runs.
 In the project Property Pages dialog, open the **Configuration Properties** > **Code Analysis** > **Clang-Tidy** page.
 Manually type in the path or **Browse** and select the path under the **Clang-Tidy Tool Directory** property.
-Once the change is saved, the new executable will be used after the next succesful compilation.
+Once the change is saved, the new executable is used once the change is saved and the app is recompiled.

 ## See also